sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 We recommend the Kubernetes deployment type if your deployment scenario includes a large codebase and many users.
 The [Kubernetes docs](kubernetes/index.md) provide additional information for [scaling Kubernetes deployments](kubernetes/scale.md).

+You can also learn more about how Sourcegraph service use their assigned resources in the [Scaling Overview for Services docs](./scale.md)

 ## Deployment types

 | Deployment Type | Suggested for | Setup time | Resource isolation | Auto-healing | Multi-machine | Complexity |